Understanding the vote: New AP survey debuts Nov. 6

 David Lauter, Washington Bureau Chief for The Los Angeles Times, said his news organization opted for a four-figure contract for VoteCast's results only in California in 2018, and the Times' writers will base their analyses on those.
 But he said that since the exit poll consortium's results will be public, he'll also be comparing their accuracy with VoteCast.

-"Our thinking was, this a different way of doing it.
+"Our thinking was, this is a different way of doing it.
 The old method clearly has flaws.
-Let's give this a try see how it works," Lauter said.
+Let's give this a try and see how it works," Lauter said.

 Online: